kishannareshpal/Exames/README.md

 ### INFO
-  App made to help students finding exams.
+  App made to help students find exams in one click.
 We were once in these cluster, and know how tedious it is to find a specific exam.

   With this app, you just select it, and voila, it is right there on the tip of your finger.
 You can even open it inside teh app if you don't have/want any extra <b>"PDFReader"</b>.